-The market share for Pelican increased by 0.007 for Very Popular Sites, more than any other segment for the same time period.
+The market share for Pelican decreased by 0.001 percentage points (from 0.002% to 0.001%) for all sites, more than any other segment during the same period of time.

 We detected the following sites were using Pelican

 A CMS will sometimes include a meta tag within the html of each page.
 This is usually a "generator" tag like <meta name="generator" content="What CMS" /> but could also be "application-name", "Powered-By" or anyting else the CMS creators decide to use.

 If a CMS doesn't have meta tags, it will often have other uniquely identifiable html markup.
 This can range from unique html comments, ids or classes.

 In addition to detecting the CMS, in some cases we are able to accurately detect which version of the CMS is being used.